 Cans are finally back though and are all the rage in the craft beer world.
 There are a few possible reasons for this: Retro is hip, and cans are retro.
 Hipsters, the cool kids in tight jeans and nerd glasses, drink PBR-from a can.
 Aluminum is better for the environment than glass (it’s more easily recycled); bottles break frequently and are a pain to clean up; it’s simpler to conceal a can than a bottle; a can can be crushed, and a bottle?
 Well…no. And my personal favorite: Many places like beaches, pools, and parks don’t allow glass or bottles but they do allow cans.
 They can even go incognito with a koozie if the beer itself isn’t allowed.
 Spirit of the law right?

-Here are five refreshing, canned beers for the pool, patio, or beach:
+Here are five good canned craft beers for the pool, patio, or beach:

 Joe’s Premium American Pilsner: With a fun logo and an everyday name, Colorado’s Avery Brewing Company creates this one as a nod to the cheap can beers of the past… well, sort of.
 Lemon yellow in color with a bright white foam head, it looks like an American Lager.
 Sweet malt and spice greet the nose as this modest 4.7% ABV pilsner leaves the coaster.
 Earthy and herbal hop notes hit the tongue first, followed by mild malt.
 The medium-bodied rocky mountain native finishes dry with a healthy dose of German hop snap.
 Fairly bitter and hop-filled but yet it’s light and crisp.
 What an American Pilsner should be.